Tenza/configurations/ArchLinux Installation/3 - Base System XOrg.md

 #### Privilege escalation

-There are two main ways to escalate the privileges conseled to the newly created user.
+There are two main ways to escalate the privileges of the newly created user.
 The `su` (substitute user) command allows the user to assume the identity of another user on the system (usually root) from an existing login.
 Whereas the `sudo` (substitute user do) command grants temporary privilege escalation for a specific command.

 From a security perspective, it is arguably better to set up and use `sudo` instead of `su`.
 The `sudo` system will prompt for the users own password (or no password at all) rather than the target user (the user account you are attempting to use).
 This way there is no need to share passwords between users, and if it is ever needed to stop a user from having root access (or access to any other account), there is no need to change the root password.
 It is only needed to revoke that user's `sudo` access.